lgw2/lgw2.github.io/_teaching/csci558-fall-2024/syllabus.md

 ## Catalog description

-This is a co-convened course which for some reason has different course numbers for the undergraduate and graduate levels.
+This is a co-convened course with different course numbers for the undergraduate and graduate levels.

 3 Credits.
 Designed for attendance by both computer scientists and biologists.
 The course will explore the interdisciplinary nature at the juncture of the two fields.
 Students will be introduced to bioinformatics (emphasis: computational genomics), with exposure to fundamental problems, algorithms, and tools in the field.
 This includes a basic introduction to genomics, along with in-depth coverage of algorithms and methods relevant to modern computational genomics, including: biological sequence alignment, sequence database homology search, and phylogeny inference.
 The programming expectations are limited for a 400/500-level computer science course, but at least one semester of a programming-intensive course is required.